elastic/apm-agent-java/.github/pull_request_template.md

 ## Checklist
 <!-- _(Mandatory)_
 List here all the items you have verified BEFORE sending this PR.
 Please DO NOT remove any item, striking through those that do not apply.
+(Just in case, strikethrough uses two tildes. ~~Scratch this.~~)
 -->
 - [ ] I have signed the [Contributor License Agreement](https://www.elastic.co/contributor-agreement/).
 <!--